Short video tutorials for basic crochet stitches

 Here are the common crochet stitches and links to short video tutorials on how to do them:

-- Chain Stitch – video tutorial
+- Chain stitch – video tutorial

 - Slip stitch – video tutorial

-- Single Crochet / sc (US), double crochet / dc (UK) – video tutorial showing you both how to do a single crochet in a chain of chain stitches, as well as in a stitch
+- Single crochet / sc (US), double crochet / dc (UK) – video tutorial showing you both how to do a single crochet in a chain of chain stitches, as well as in a stitch

 - Half double crochet / hdc (US), half treble crochet /htr (UK) – video tutorial